Text reading 'WOLF IQ' in bold white capital letters on a transparent background.

 Heavy Use of Social Proof

-Overcome natural skepticism by prominently displaying specific testimonials and Google reviews that highlight real results.
+Overcome natural scepticism by displaying specific testimonials and Google reviews that highlight real results.

 If you are new, bridge the trust gap by listing your ABN, insurance, and professional certifications to prove you are a legitimate, safe business.